Fujian Tea: Tieguanyin, Wuyi Rock Oolong, White Tea, Jasmine

 Notes on traditional properties are part of Chinese tea culture and are not medical advice.

-Found in these teas
+Buy these teas